jcaillon/valet/tests.d/0002-main-functions/results.approved.md

 more=(
 "arg"
 )

---- Testing with showcaseCommand1 arg more1 more2 -o ---
+→ parseFunctionArguments showcaseCommand1 arg more1 more2 -o
 local parsingErrors option1 thisIsOption2 help firstArg
 local -a more
 option1="${OPTION1:-}"